Research Project Will Probe Role of Structural Racism in Development of Dementias and Cognitive Decline Among African Americans

-PHRESH is composed of four separate research studies sponsored by the National Institutes of Health (NIH).
+PHRESH is composed of several separate research studies sponsored by the National Institutes of Health (NIH).
 We are committed to sharing the results with participants, local stakeholders, and communities nationwide.
 Below are highlights from our findings to date.
-See our Publications page for more details on the results.
+See our publications page for more details on the results.

 In 2018, we continued to collect data related to all of our major PHRESH aims from 2016, which included diet, physical activity, sleep, and heart health.
 In addition, we have been funded to continue examining more closely the effects of diet within the neighborhood (rePHRESH).